-Biography of Marcela Contreras Arriagada a Chilean doctor.
-It is internationally recognized for its ability to organize blood services through scientific work.
+Biography of Marcela Contreras Arriagada, a Chilean doctor.
+She is internationally recognized for her ability to organize blood services through scientific work.

 Dr. Contreras is an expert in Hematology and Immunology, and a Chilean-British university professor.

 She is currently a professor of Transfusion Medicine at the Royal Free Hospital School of Medicine, London.
 She is also President of the International Society for Blood Transfusion.

 In January 2008, she was appointed President of the “National Commission of Blood and Tissues of the Ministry of Health of Chile”.

 Her work in the UK for 37 years has been of tremendous significance.
 So much so that on November 28, 2007, Queen Elizabeth II of England named her “Lady Commander of the British Empire”.